This challenge is an annual competition to find the best home brewers in the Maritimes.

 Derek Wood

-To submit a brew you must drop it off by March 2, 2024 to your local Gahan House with a completed submission form.
+To submit a brew you must drop it off by March 1, 2025 to your local Gahan House with a completed submission form.
 There is also a $30 submission fee to enter a beer into this challenge that must be paid via Showpass upon drop off.

 You need to register and pay online through this Showpass.
-Once this is paid and your beer dropped off, you will receive a complimentary Atlantic Home Brew Challenge t-shirt from that Gahan House location (not bad, eh?!).
+Once this is paid and your beer dropped off, you will receive a complimentary Maritime Home Brew Challenge t-shirt from that Gahan House location (not bad, eh?!).

 Yes – you can submit one entry per style